unreal4u/telegram-api/README.md

 This is a complete PHP7 bot API implementation for Telegram implementing the totality of Bot API version 2.1

+## Current status

+The current version (v2.0.0) is currently almost ready, with some methods still to be implemented.
+These methods are:

+- Parsing correctly answer we get from Telegram of certain inline responses.
+- Some new methods added on October 2016, [please check this link](https://core.telegram.org/bots/api/#recent-changes).

+If you are sure that you'll not use these capabilities, feel free to test it out, the basics should all be working correctly at all times.
+If not, [let me know](https://github.com/unreal4u/telegram-api/issues)!

 ## About this class

 * Enables you to send messages, stickers, location and other methods via PHP a Telegram user (or group).